Owsley Stanley: Richmond LSD lab

 Stanley and Scully built electronic equipment for the Grateful Dead until late spring 1966.
 At this point, Stanley rented a house in Point Richmond, Richmond, California.
-He, Scully, and Melissa Cargill (a skilled chemist and Cargill family scion who became Stanley's girlfriend following an introduction by Susan Cowper, a former girlfriend) set up a lab in the basement.
+He, Scully, and Melissa Cargill (a skilled chemist who became Stanley's girlfriend following an introduction by Susan Cowper, a former girlfriend) set up a lab in the basement.
 The Point Richmond lab turned out more than 300,000 tablets (270 micrograms each) of LSD, dubbed "White Lightning".
 When LSD became illegal in California on October 6, 1966, Scully decided to set up a new lab in Denver, Colorado.
 The new lab was set up in the basement of a house across the street from the Denver Zoo in early 1967.

 In Denver, the trio was augmented by fellow Berkeley student Rhoney Gissen, who joined the manufacturing effort and began a relationship with Stanley (concurrent with Stanley's relationship with Cargill and Cargill's separate relationship with Jefferson Airplane bassist Jack Casady) that endured through the early 1970s; although they never married, Gissen would eventually take Stanley's surname.
 Stanley's scientific tutelage influenced Gissen's decision to return to her formal studies and pursue the profession of dentistry; their son, Starfinder, would go on to earn zoology and veterinary medicine degrees from Cornell University and the University of Pennsylvania.